-You can connect Samsung Galaxy S7 to TV in different ways, one method is through miracast, Samsung Bluetooth Low or Chromecast.
 When you connect the Samsung Galaxy S7 to TV, you will be able to mirror what you have on your smartphone to your HDTV.
+Most guys call it the Galaxy S7 smartview, but that’s not the important issue, getting to know terminologies without practical knowledge leads no where.

-For users who want developers options, I wrote a tutorial that will show you the steps to enable Samsung Galaxy S7 USB debugging.
-When the option is turned on, you will have access to developers options that Samsung originally placed a restriction on.
+For users who want developers options, here is a very robust a tutorial that will show you the easy steps to enable Samsung Galaxy S7 USB debugging.
+Immediately you turn on this feature, you will have access to developers options that Samsung originally restricted from normal users.